Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Fri Jan 10 2025
+Last update on Sat Jan 11 2025

-**356 day before 2026 ⏱** days before new years
+**355 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️